yukikitayama/music/music_composition_1.md

   - Have multiple ideas to work with
   - The ideas you decide not to use can be saved and used in later compositions

+**Musical phrase** stands alone as a complete thought or idea.
+A musical phrase is typically **4 measures in length**.

+- Prepare at least 2 different motifs,
+- Repeat one of the motifs, which allows use to introduce the motif to the listener, and we can establish the primary motif
+- Introduce another motif as secondary motif and repetition, so avoid being to uniform by only primary motif
+-

 ## Listening assignments

 Section 1